silkapp/rest/tutorial.md

   }
 ```

-The first field we update just sets the string that will be used for this resource in urls.
-The
+The 'name' field just sets the string that will be used for this resource in urls.
+The 'schema'
-second field is more interesting.
+field is more interesting.
 It defines the routes that are available on this resource.
-In this
+In this case,
-case, we define a top level listing, and a way to get a single post by title.
+we define a top level listing, and a way to get a single post by title.
 The listing will be
 available on the path `/post`, and the indiviual items on paths like `/post/title/<title>`.

 The argument to `withListing` is the identifier for the type of listing, corresponding to the type